dheerajshenoy/cpp-func-impl.el/README.md

 You have the following functions that can be invoked:

 + `cpp-func-impl-implement` - Implements the method at point.
++ `cpp-func-impl-implement-selected` - Implements selected methods from a class.
 + `cpp-func-impl-implement-all` - Implements all the method inside the class (assuming the point is inside the class).
 + `cpp-func-impl-concrete-class` - Creats a concrete class of the class where the point lies inside.

 If you call the commands with a prefix argument a comment is inserted.
 This comment can be changed by setting the variable